Quick Links

 Genital Herpes can be prevented by the same methods of prevention used in other sexually transmitted diseases.

 If you or a loved one are experiencing symptoms of genital herpes, you should contact a medical professional immediately.
-Cura4U allows you to select the physician and time of your choice and book an appointment at your leisure!
-Visit Cura4U and book your appointment with an American Board-certified physician today!
+Cura4U provides convenient access to American Board-certified physicians for timely and accurate guidance.
+Book your appointment today to prioritize your sexual health.

 Our clinical experts continually monitor the health and medical content posted on CURA4U, and we update our blogs and articles when new information becomes available.
-Last reviewed by Dr. Saad Zia on May 2nd, 2023.
+Last reviewed by Dr. Tayyab Saeed Akhter on November 28 th, 2023.